filipe-21903016/umob-hiring-assignment/README.md

     CONNECTION_STRING=postgres://username:password@localhost:5432/database_name
     ```

+### Using different database connection string than the provided one

+1. Navigate to the `backend` directory within the project

+2. Delete `migrations` directory

+3. Create migrations by running
+    ```
+    npm run add-migrations
+    ```

+4. Apply migrations to the database by running
+    ```
+    npm run update-database
+    ```

 ## Running the Backend Server

 To run the backend server, follow these steps:

-1. Navigate to the root directory of the project.
+1. Navigate to the `backend` directory within the project.

 2. Install dependencies by running:
     ```